 Pursuant to Section 62 of the Antitrust Law, any individual or legal entity suffering damage from any conduct or act prohibited under the Antitrust Law has the right to file a private action for damages in accordance with the civil law provisions.

-Damages can be requested pursuant to the provisions set forth in Article 1716 of the Civil and Commercial Code, which states that a violation of the duty of not causing damage to another person gives rise to compensation for such damage.
-The basic rule derived from the provision is that whoever causes damage intentionally or due to negligence is liable to the damaged party.
-Those actions are ruled by the Civil and Commercial Code and must be filed before the competent courts within the jurisdiction of the defendant's domicile.
+Damages can be requested pursuant to Article 1716 of the Civil and Commercial Code, which states that a violation of the duty of not causing damage to another person gives rise to compensation for such damage.

-In relation to the applicable statute of limitations, the Antitrust Law put an end to the historic debate regarding which legislation applies.
-It sets out that the prescription term of five years applies, commencing from the generation of the harm itself.
+In relation to the applicable statute of limitations, the Antitrust Law sets out that the prescription term of five years applies, commencing from the generation of the harm itself.
 For cases of ongoing conduct, the term is deemed to commence as of the moment the anticompetitive conduct under analysis concludes.

 In addition, the Antitrust Law determines that the action's limitation period will be interrupted by: